What Are Closing Costs?

 Understanding Closing Costs

-A range of professionals is typically involved when real estate is bought and sold.
-Closing costs are mostly associated with paying these professionals for their services rendered through the entire transaction.
-Still, the exact costs depend on the purchase terms.
+When real estate is bought and sold, a range of professionals are involved.
+Closing costs are mostly associated with paying these professionals for services rendered during the transaction.
+The exact costs depend on the purchase terms.

 Closing costs are exclusive of the purchase price of the property.
 However, typical closing costs total anywhere from 2% to 6% of this purchase price.